Inside: Homeschool daily checklist 101 – what is it, how to use it, and a free printable!

 Why Use One?

-My kids are still young (our oldest is 6), but using a checklist every week helps give them a visual representation of the work that we need to get through on a daily and weekly basis.
-Which means they ask me “are we almost done?” less!
+My kids are still young, but using a checklist every week helps give them a visual representation of the work that we need to get through on a daily and weekly basis.
+Which means they feel “in the loop” during our school day.

 It’s also great practice to help your child learn to read charts!